What we're listening to: Brass Against and 'Gastropod'

 I feel like Gastropod was literally made for me, and I wish I had found it sooner.
 It was started in 2014 by co-hosts Cynthia Graber and Nicola Twilley, after the two met in UC Berkeley's 11th Hour Food and Farming Journalism Fellowship.
 Their background in journalism is key to the success of Gastropod.
 Each episode of the podcast is meticulously researched with interviews and input from actual scientists, food scholars, baristas, bartenders, brewers -- you name it.

-Their most recent episode focuses on the history of tiki bars and paints a picture of how the phenomenon took off here in the United States post-Prohibition, led by the combined might of Donn Beach's Don the Beachcomber and Victor Jules Bergeron Jr., aka Trader Vic.
+One of their most recent episodes focuses on the history of tiki bars and paints a picture of how the phenomenon took off here in the United States post-Prohibition, led by the combined might of Donn Beach's Don the Beachcomber and Victor Jules Bergeron Jr., aka Trader Vic.
 It also delves into how the phenomenon mostly died off in the 1980s when our collective desire for sweet products began to increase and is now making a bit of a comeback in a world of froufrou cocktails.

 What is even more phenomenal is that Cynthia and Nicola aren't doing this with the help of NPR or any other large podcasting network.
 The bulk of the show is produced by just the two of them, with the help of sponsors and Patreon.
 Their sound quality is consistently excellent and gives me something to aspire to as a podcaster.